Why Join AABP

 - A Promotion Information Exchange Program in which members digitally exchange samples of their latest promotional efforts including media kits, subscription promotion materials, renewal materials, house ads, etc.

-- On-going training and education sessions for key publication staff including a Writers Workshop, customized for business publications, and an Annual Conference with a track of sessions directed at each major department, including Sales, Editorial, Circulation, Management and Production.
+- Annual Conference with a track of sessions directed at each major department, including Sales, Editorial, Audience Development and Marketing/Events.

 The biggest benefit of AABP, however, is the opportunity to join a network of experienced publishers who freely share their history, ideas, and knowledge.
 Many a member has received a jumpstart on a new program or initiative, or avoided a serious mistake in a new program idea, by having the opportunity to bounce ideas off this pool of experienced and talented colleagues.